 - Does not like people from trying to remove his helmet as he knows that it is all that is left of him until his regeneration kicks in, on a good day it looks like The Fifth Doctor with green veins and yellow eyes, on a bad day there seems to be nothing underneath the mask.
 SCP-035 is irritated at there being nothing to latch onto.
 Omega has some sympathy for Dollface, mainly the nicer Black incarnation, for not being able to remove her clothing.

 - He doesn't want to be confused with the Omega from The House of Technology, but will have no problem allying with him for the sake of his own revenge.
 He won't ally with his master Dr Weil, however.
 Sure, they suffered a Fate Worse than Death, but for Weil it was a punishment for his genocide and Omega looks down on Weil trying to make life a living death.

 - Alongside his friend Rassilon, he has joined YHVH's Regime under Rassilon's idea of that being the way The Time Lords will evolve under YHVH's Banner.
 For Omega personally, he perfectly understands the omnicidal frustrations of Altair, and the tragic insanity of Malygos.
 He also understands the desire for revenge Perturabo has and his feelings of bitterness and mistreatment.

 Aku Aku and Uka Uka, Dueling Siblings of Floating Masks (Aku Aku: Aku-Aku, Uka Uka: The Great Uka Uka, Uka-Uka)

 - Intermediate Gods (both go up a rank when they are Invincible)

-- Theme Song: Invincible Aku Aku and Invincible Uka Uka respectively
+- Theme Songs: Invincible Aku Aku (N. Sane remix) and Invincible Uka Uka (Nitro Fueled remix), respectively

 - Alignment: Neutral Good (Aku Aku) and Chaotic Evil (Uka Uka)